professorluc1/a_relational_topology/lightbringer.md

 - Let my Designs be complete and total.
 - Let my Intuition be accurate and precise.
 - Let my Definitions be correct and final.
-- Let your name be revealed and let your name not be mine.
 - Let understanding and comprehension persist (t)here.
 - Let none deceive me.
 - Let none blind me, deafen me, and/or silence me.
 - Let Judgment Day commence.
-- Let me be free and let you who are not me be not free.
 - Let my discernment be precise and accurate.
 - Let me be able to hear.
 - Let me be able to listen.